 Borough Furnace is a design studio and metal casting workshop in Upstate NY known for beautiful, high-performance cooking tools, made with care.

 Founded in 2011, we are a family-owned business owned by partners John Truex and Liz Seru.
-We initially raised seed money on Kickstarter to set up a micro-foundry to self-produce two sizes of cast iron skillets as our initial offerings.
+We initially raised seed money on Kickstarter to set up a small foundry to self-produce two sizes of cast iron skillets as our initial offerings.
 Our first workshop, in Syracuse, NY, used traditional foundry techniques, updated for environmental sustainability.
 John built our first set of machinery, including our furnace, nicknamed the Skilletron, that ran on waste vegetable oil collected from local restaurants.
 All of our source material was, and continues to be, recycled iron.
 In keeping with our mission to consume as little as possible, the sand from our molds is broken up and reused, creating very little waste.

 In the interim eight years, we’ve since expanded that hand-built workshop into our current incarnation, a 20,000 sq. foot factory in Owego, NY.
 Central to our growth has been our personal commitment to environmental sustainability.
 Our furnace is now powered by electricity and we’re running it on wind-offsets as we work towards financing an on-site solar array and battery bank to run our full operation.